 Here at PTT, we use the term “power grab” in a sense roughly synonymous with Sailer’s (er, actually Lenin‘s) who-whom.
 Our reasons for the distinctive usage are both semantic and pragmatic.
-Pragmatically, though who-whom is indeed a literal translation of Lenin’s slogan, in English it feels awkward and foreign.
+Pragmatically, though who-whom is indeed a literal translation of Lenin’s slogan, in English it comes across a bit awkward and foreign-sounding.
 (At this point, one might wistfully go on a Sapir-Whorfian tangent about the very concept of who-whom being foreign to the gentlemanly English mind, but we won’t go there — mainly because I don’t believe it.)

 Let us try to flesh out the semantic distinction between the two terms.
 The Chekhov short story serves as an archetypal illustration of who-whom.
 Namely, the same objective event is evaluated in a positive or negative light, depending upon the identity of the protagonist.
 There is always a conscious actor in who-whom.
 Thus, for example, Amanda Marcotte’s rationale for dismissing actual victims of Muslim-perpetrated rape while whipping up hysteria over imagined ones is classic who-whom.
 That’s feminism for you: perfectly happy to dismiss and hush up sexual assault — and even oppose anti-rape legislation — so long as it’s punching up.